 Diurnal birds of prey – Order Accipitriformes

 This order of birds of prey includes hawks, eagles, snake-eagles, harriers, buzzards, vultures, kites and Secretary bird but not falcons.
-There are 4 families in this order.
-We will introduce 3 different families to you.
+There are 4 families in the order Accipitriformes.
+We will introduce 3 different families of birds of prey to you.

 Africa is a paradise for birds of prey lovers.
-Not only occur many species, but also there can be a quite high density.
+Not only occur many species, but also there can be a quite high density in some regions.

 Birds of prey – Family Accipitridae